 Inputs: Many farm inputs and supplies are distributed via closely integrated and fast moving European supply chains, including fertilisers, plant protection products, machinery parts and animal feed.
 For example, we import over 90% of our animal vaccines and medicines and it has been estimated that 20% of veterinary medicine products could face shortages, especially vaccines and biological products.
 For many of these products it is simply not possible to stockpile, as products have strict sell by dates and often require refrigerated storage.

 Jobs, prosperity and the economy: Agriculture is the bedrock of the UK’s largest manufacturing industry, food and drink, worth £108 billion.
 Volatile farm prices and interrupted supplies risks the jobs of the 4 million people employed in the supply chain.
-The agricultural implications of a “no deal” go well beyond the farm gate and the rural economy.Return to menu
+The agricultural implications of a 'no deal' go well beyond the farm gate and the rural economy.Return to menu Share this link

 What is the NFU doing to secure the best Brexit outcome for British farming?

 The NFU is determined to work on behalf of its members to get the best possible outcome for British farming from Brexit.
-Avoiding a "no deal" scenario is the first of the NFU’s six core principles to achieve this.
+Avoiding a 'no deal' scenario is the first of the NFU’s six core principles to achieve this.
 Top of this list is to avoid a disorderly withdrawal from the EU.
 We have created a dedicated Brexit hub on NFUonline, including a Brexit toolkit which seeks to answer a number of questions and provide help for our members to navigate Brexit.
 We have written to all MPs in the UK setting out our concerns.
-We have set out our concerns on the UK’s import tariffs to a letter to the Chancellor and we have engaged in the Government’s "no deal" preparedness operations to ensure that the concerns and position of UK farmers is taken into consideration.
-We continue to engage through our offices in Westminster and Brussels, and through the media, to influence decision makers and ensure that the voice of British farming is heard loud and clear.Return to menu
+We have set out our concerns on the UK’s import tariffs to a letter to the Chancellor and we have engaged in the Government’s 'no deal' preparedness operations to ensure that the concerns and position of UK farmers is taken into consideration.
+We continue to engage through our offices in Westminster and Brussels, and through the media, to influence decision makers and ensure that the voice of British farming is heard loud and clear.Return to menu Share this link

 What is the NFU doing to persuade more people to back British farming and buy British food?

-Operation yellowhammer is the UK Government’s code name for managing issues arising from a No Deal Brexit.
-The NFU is involved in a number of ways including regular Ministerial briefings and frequent conference calls with officials.Return to menu
+Operation Yellowhammer is the UK Government’s code name for managing issues arising from a no deal Brexit.
+The NFU is involved in a number of ways including regular ministerial briefings and frequent conference calls with officials.Return to menu Share this link